 How to Make Vanilla Mug Cake

-1. Melt 2 tablespoon of butter in a microwave-safe mug or ramekin.
+- Add 2 tablespoon of oil and 4 tablespoon milk in a microwave-safe mug or ramekin.

-4. Microwave for 60 seconds.
+- Microwave for 60-75 seconds, depending on your microwave.
 Allow to cool for a minute or two before serving.

-• The microwave time on this recipe might vary depending on your model.
+- The microwave time on this recipe might vary depending on your model.
 The perfect bake time for a mug cake in mine is 60 seconds.
-If, after 60 seconds, your cake is still liquid at all, pop it back in for another 15 seconds.
-Or don't - you can serve it a little on the gooey side as long as it's been microwaved at least 45-50 seconds!
+If, after 60 seconds, the center still looks wet, pop it back in for another 15 seconds.
+Or don't - you can serve it slightly soft in the center as long as it's been microwaved at least 45-50 seconds.

-• If making more than one, you still need to microwave them individually.
+- If making more than one mug cake, you still need to microwave them individually.
 I've tried to make more than one at once, and it always throws off the microwave cooking time.

 I can't wait to see what you think of this simple sweet treat!
 Leave a comment 💭 or rating ⭐️ on the recipe card below.
 Or, tag me on social media (@lambertslately) with your mug cake pictures!